 - To raise aspirations and make students aware of opportunities available to them.

-- To provide guidance to all students in relation to decisions about options, further education and career choices, including apprenticeships.
+- To provide impartial guidance to all students in relation to decisions about options, further education and career choices, including apprenticeships.

 Careers education should not just be seen as learning about jobs but also learning about work ethics, equipping students with skills (both hard and soft) for the work place, ensuring transition occurs smoothly and helping to reduce barriers to entering the world of work.

-Each year we welcome dozens of local, national and international businesses people into school to help run a series of interview days.
+Each year we welcome dozens of local, national and international businesses into school to help run a series of interview days.
 All of Year 12 take part in this event, with visitors able to offer feedback to each pupil on their CV as well as carrying out a number of interviews with each pupil.